"Welo opal" is named after the Wollo Province of northern Ethiopia.

-Ethiopian opals are not only beaufiful, but they generally cost less than opal from Australia.
+Ethiopian opals are not only beautiful, but they generally cost less than similar-quality opal from Australia.
 People now go to the store looking for “Welo opals” or “Ethiopian opals.”
 They also use the internet and search for these opals by name.
 This surge of public awareness has developed in just a few years without a major mining company or jewelry brand spending millions of dollars to promote them.
-This popularity is being driven by the beauty of Ethiopian opal and the fact that it is currently selling at lower prices than Australian opal of similar appearance.
+This popularity is being driven by the beauty of Ethiopian opal and their current attractive prices.

 A Short History of Ethiopian Opal

-The most important opal discovery in Ethiopia was made in 2008 near the town of Wegel Tena in the Wollo Province in the northern part of the country.
-This opal can have vivid play-of-color flashing from a bodycolor of clear, white, yellow, orange, or brown.
-It is much more stable than the North Shewa opal.
+The most important opal discovery in Ethiopia to date was made in 2008 near the town of Wegel Tena in the Wollo Province in the northern part of the country.
+This opal can have vivid play-of-color flashing from a body color of clear, white, yellow, orange, or brown.
+It is more stable than the North Shewa opal.
 This material quickly became known in the trade as “welo opal,” but the names “wollo” and “wello” are also encountered.

 Much of the welo opal is produced from a single area of stratified volcanic rocks.
 The main vein is an opalized rhyolitic ignimbrite up to one meter thick that overlies a base of clay.
-The opal most likely formed as silica-bearing waters accumulated on top of the impermeable clay.
-Silica gel precipitated in the intergranular spaces of the porous ignimbrite and was later transformed into opal.
+The opal likely formed as silica-bearing waters accumulated on top of the impermeable clay.
+Silica gel precipitated in the pore spaces of the ignimbrite and was later transformed into opal.

 The seam outcrops along steep valley walls, where short horizontal tunnels are excavated to mine the opal.
 Underground mining here is very dangerous work, as the ignimbrite is often fractured, friable and poorly lithified.
 The seam can be traced along the valley walls where it is being mined, but its full geographic extent is unknown because the opal-bearing stratum is covered by up to 350 meters of stratified volcanic deposits.
 However, the deposit may extend over several kilometers and could become a major source of gem-quality opal.